Bloggbild för: 17 Harmful Substances in Body Care Products to Avoid for Health and Environment (2024)

 14. PFAS

-In cosmetics, PFAS (per- and polyfluorinated alkyl substances) are most commonly found in waterproof makeup.
-PFAS are a large group of substances that are developed to resist dirt, grease, and water.
-The best-known PFAS substances are PFOS and PFOA.
-When they enter the environment, they do not break down, but remain and can accumulate in plants and animals.
-They remain for a long time in our bodies and in our environment.
-We consequently ingest these substances when we drink water and through foods like fish, eggs, and fruit.
-Emissions to nature occur during the manufacturing of products (such as kitchen utensils with Teflon).These substances are transferred via the placenta and breast milk to fetuses and breastfed infants.
-Studies show that PFAS substances can affect the immune system, birth weight, blood cholesterol levels, and liver enzymes.
+We thus get these substances into our bodies when we drink water and through foods such as fish, eggs and fruit.
+Emissions to nature occur during the manufacturing of products (such as kitchen utensils with Teflon).These substances are transferred via the placenta and breast milk to fetuses and nursing infants.
+Studies show that PFAS substances can affect the immune system, birth weight, blood cholesterol levels and liver enzymes.

-200 PFAS substances are banned in the EU, but many other PFAS substances are still allowed.
-PFAS ingredients may be listed as: PTFE, Polytef, Polytefum, all words containing "perfluoro" or "polyfluoro", C9-15 Fluoroalcohol phosphate, Ammonium C6-16 Perfluoroalkylethyl Phosphate, Polyperfluoroethoxymethoxy Difluoroethyl Peg Phosphate, Polyperfluoromethylisopropyl ether, Perfluorooctyl triethoxysilane.
+PFAS ingredients can be called: PTFE, Polytef, Polytefum, all words containing "perfluoro" or "polyfluoro," C9-15 Fluoroalcohol phosphate, Ammonium C6-16 Perfluoroalkylethyl Phosphate, Polyperfluoroethoxymethoxy Difluoroethyl Peg Phosphat, Polyperfluoromethylisopropyl ether, Perfluorooctyl triethoxysilane.

-15. Triclosan and fluoride
+15. Triclosan and Fluoride

-Triclosan is used as an antibacterial agent in products such as toothpastes and dishwashing liquids.
-It is very harmful to the environment and questioned for human health – as it appears that it may have carcinogenic effects.
-Fortunately, this substance has decreased significantly in beauty products in recent years.
-We do not recommend fluoride in toothpaste, but that's an essay in itself.
+Triclosan is used as an antibacterial agent in toothpastes and dishwashing detergents, among other things.
+It is very harmful to nature and questionable for human health – as it appears that it may have carcinogenic effects.

 16. Dioxin